logaretm/vee-validate/docs/overview.md

 #### Demo

-Here is the above example in action, enter `example` to pass validation:
+Here is the above example in action, enter an **even number** to pass validation:

 @[example](getting-started)